 This simple cold soba noodle dish is laced with lots of kale or collard greens and flavored with a piquant ginger dressing.
 For an easy meal, serve with veggie spring rolls from your natural foods store’s frozen foods section, and a platter of slices of baked tofu, tomatoes and cucumbers. more→

 This is a basic way to prepare sautéed chard, kale, or collard greens — the classic olive oil and garlic sauté.
 Sometimes simple is best; this is definitely true when it comes to something as good as leafy greens! more→

 This is one of the simplest, quickest, and nutritious vegan dishes I make.
 Serve with a side of quinoa, and you’ve got yourself a nutritious dinner.
 This also goes perfectly with Roasted Sweet Potato Rounds.
 Add a salad to either possibility, and you’re set.
-Contributed by Sophia Zergiotis, from Silk and Spice. more→
+Contributed from Sophia Zergiotis’ blog Love and Lentils. more→

 Chard is a beloved kitchen-garden vegetable in Italian cuisine, from which this pasta dish is inspired.
 Combined with beans and fresh tomatoes, this stick-to-your-ribs late summer pasta dish will satisfy the heartiest of appetites.
 A big salad and fruity dessert complete the meal. more→

 Napa cabbage combines nicely with darker leafy greens, adding a lighter texture and flavor as well as visual interest.
 This dish comes very close to being downright addictive.
 It’s an amped-up variation of Stir-Fried Chard with Napa Cabbage from Wild About Greens,* with tofu added, and the flexibility of using whichever kinds of greens are most abundant in your garden or at the farm market.
 Serve with (or over) a simple noodle or grain dish and a bright, colorful salad. more→